Tumult97/Obsidian-Files/Personal/Wedding/Menu.md

 - Couscous With Roast Pepper Julienne
 - Carrots with Orange Sauce
 - Sweet Corn Fritters
-- Roasted Seasonal Vegetables in a Herb butter sauce and parmesan shavings
+- Roasted Seasonal Vegetables in a Herb butter sauce and parmesan shavings(No onion no garlic)

 ## Salads
 - Green Salad topped with Avocado and Croutons